 - Foraminal stenosis

 Many spine conditions heal readily under a diligent, non-invasive treatment regimen.
-A small proportion of patients, however, will not see satisfactory improvement, and their doctors may recommend surgery as a more permanent option for back relief.
+A small proportion of patients, however, will not experience satisfactory improvement.
+For those patients, a physician may recommend surgery as a more permanent option for back relief.

-This is the mission of Laser Spine Institute (LSI): providing minimally invasive alternatives to traditional surgeries.
-Our expert team of surgeons has performed tens of thousands of laser-assisted endoscopic procedures to alleviate radiating back pain and other issues, helping their patients rediscover lives without pain, without the risks and trauma open spine surgery.
-For more information on how we can help you, contact LSI today to arrange a review of your CT scan or MRI at no cost to you.
+This is the mission of Laser Spine Institute: providing minimally invasive alternatives to traditional open back surgeries.
+Our expert team of surgeons has performed tens of thousands of minimally invasive procedures to alleviate radiating back pain and other issues, helping their patients find relief from back pain without the risks and trauma of traditional open spine surgery.
+For more information on how we can help you, contact Laser Spine Institute on how we can help you, contact Laser Spine Institute today and ask for a free review of your CT scan or MRI.